Azure Monitor Baseline Alerts

 Disabling Policies

-The policies in AMBA provide multiple methods to enable or disable the effects of the policy.
+The policies included in AMBA-ALZ provide multiple methods to enable or disable the effects of the policy.

 1. Parameter: AlertState - Determines the state of the alert rule.
 This either deploys an alert rule in a disabled state, or disables an already deployed alert rule at scale trough policy.